willclarkson/lsstScratchWIC/pseudocode/genericPopn.md

 Z.

-**Motivation:** In discussion, it seems clear that FoM's like random and statistical error on derived astrophysical (population) parameters are likely to be most persuasively conveyed as the output of some kind of Monte Carlo for the FoM, with the various complications and choices depending on the science case.
+**Motivation:** In discussion, it seems clear that FoM's like random and systematic error on derived astrophysical (population) parameters are likely to be most persuasively conveyed as the output of some kind of Monte Carlo for the FoM, with the various complications and choices depending on the science case.